SaaS Compliance: A Quick Guide for SaaS Buyers

 It gives people access to their health records while protecting healthcare professionals' privacy.
 HIPAA compliance is required for vendors that deal with personally identifiable medical information, including healthcare and insurance providers.

-Organizations must follow the rules, such as the Privacy Rule, HITECH and Omnibus Rules, and Security Rule, to satisfy HIPAA standards.
+Organizations must follow the rules, such as the Privacy Rule, HITECH, and Omnibus Rules, and the Security Rule, to satisfy HIPAA standards.
 Security protection and encryption for transmission and storage, safe data backup and deletion, and establishing Business Associate Agreements are all required.
 HIPAA compliance is critical for preserving patient privacy.

 FERPA